Aliases for UBE2V1 Gene

 GeneCards Summary for UBE2V1 Gene

-UBE2V1 (Ubiquitin-Conjugating Enzyme E2 Variant 1) is a Protein Coding gene.
-Among its related pathways are PI-3K cascade and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include acid-amino acid ligase activity.
+UBE2V1 (Ubiquitin Conjugating Enzyme E2 V1) is a Protein Coding gene.
+Among its related pathways are TCR signaling (REACTOME) and MyD88 cascade initiated on plasma membrane.
+GO annotations related to this gene include ubiquitin-protein transferase activity and ubiquitin protein ligase activity.
 An important paralog of this gene is UBE2V2.

 UniProtKB/Swiss-Prot for UBE2V1 Gene